TrentekaHarris/LetsBuildAWebsite/README.md

  *hint* - Bootstrap?

- **Step 2:** Let's make this webstite our own!
+ **Step 2:** Let's make this website our own!
 Change the headings in the NAV and H1 to include your name!

 **Step 3:** Let's customize the images!